Viditnegi/Article-Question-Answer-Tool/README.md

 - Aggregated and fucused knowledge base can't be provided manually websites like chatGPT.
 - Word limits in tools like chatGPT is very limited.

+## Pre-requisites
+- Make .env file
+- Write the following in it.
+    - OPENAI_API_KEY='enter your openapi key here'

 ## Text loading and splitting

 Documents --> splits --> merged splits (overlapped chunks)